Skip to content

 *Please note that some of this information such as reward amounts could be specific to a region.
 For market specifics, go to your local BTE region page.

-© BTE 2007.
-All rights reserved.
+© 2003-2009 Bridges to Excellence, Inc. All rights reserved.

 Bridges to Excellence does not endorse any particular product or service or any physician or physician group.
 Bridges to Excellence relies on third-party performance assessment organizations such as the NCQA and Quality Improvement Organizations to measure a physician or physician's group performance and ability to demonstrate that they meet certain measures of quality care.